Philanthropy and Nonprofit Development (MA)

 The UNI Department of Health, Physical Education and Leisure Services, in cooperation with Continuing and Distance Education, offers a master's degree program in Philanthropy and Nonprofit Development via distance learning.
 No on-campus attendance is required.

-Designed primarily for professionals currently employed in philanthropy and nonprofit settings, this interdisciplinary program has the following goals:
+Designed primarily for professionals currently employed in philanthropy and nonprofit settings with 3-5 years of experience, this interdisciplinary program has the following goals: